Eronildo/COVID_19/README.md

-# covid19

-A COVID-19 Tracker application.

-## Infos

-This project is a COVID-19 Tracker application made with Flutter.
+## This project is a COVID-19 Tracker application made with Flutter.

 Resources used in this project: